The Virginia Department of Behavioral Health and Developmental Services vvv

 If you have concerns about your baby, call the Infant & Toddler Connection of Virginia at 1-800-234-1448.
 We’re here to help.

-Take a look at our Developmental Checklist (English version).
+Take a look at our CDC Developmental Milestones Brochure (English version).

 Is your child eligible for early intervention services in Virginia?